Skip to content

 Autoimmune diseases such as lupus and rheumatoid arthritis are caused by an overactive immune response that leads the immune system to attack one’s own body.
 Better understanding of the cellular changes that lead to this misdirected response could revolutionize treatment of patients with these conditions.
 Through this multi-institutional project, we hope to understand what specific cell types are most implicated in these responses and potentially identify intervenable targets that could be used in the treatment of these conditions.
 To accomplish this we will be looking at peripheral total leukocytes and tissue resident cells.

 1. Rao, D.A., Gurish, M.F., Marshall, J.L., Slowikowski, K., Fonseka, C., Liu, Y., Donlin, L.T., Henderson, L.A., Wei, K., Mizoguchi, F., Teslovich, N.C., Weinblatt, M.E., Massarotti, E.M., Coblyn, J.S., Helfgott, S.M., Lee, Y.C., Todd, D.J., Bykerk, V.P., Goodman, S.M., Pernis, A.B., Ivashkiv, L.B., Karlson, E.W., Nigrovic, P.A., Filer, A., Buckley, C.D., Lederer, J.A., Raychaudhuri, S., Brenner, M.B.
 Pathologically expanded peripheral T helper subset drives B cells in rheumatoid arthritis.
-Nature, 2016 (in press).
+Nature.
+2017 Feb 1;542(7639):110-114.

 Back To Top